 What servicers prefer

-Andrew Josuweit is the CEO and founder of Student Loan Hero, a website that helps borrowers learn how their student loans work and how to manage them better.
+Andrew Josuweit founded Student Loan Hero, a website that helps borrowers learn how their student loans work and how to manage them better.
 He learned about repaying student loans the hard way: he once had 16 student loans that had ballooned to $107,000.

 When your loan is paid ahead, you might not have to pay anything for a month or more to stay current on your loans and avoid late fees.
 But the total number of months it will take until your loan is repaid won’t change, and the total amount of interest you have to pay before your loan is repaid won’t decrease.
 Applying extra payments this way is in the lender’s best interest, because it maximizes how much interest they collect on your loan.
 It’s definitely not in your best interest.